Jan’s Easy Peasy New Year’s Resolution Busting Diet Routine

 Surprise: The US Has Two “Socialized Medicine” Programs!

-Dick Knuth Business of Life, General Information, Parenting, Uncategorized Leave a Comment
+Dick Knuth General Information, Life After 18, Parenting, Uncategorized Leave a Comment

 social medicine or socialized medicine